What is the Federal Work-Study?

-How do I get into the Federal Work-Study Program?
+How do I apply for the Federal Work-Study Program?

-You must also comply with the Ohlone College Human Resources Office hiring procedures and requirements before you will be allowed to begin work.
+4. If eligible and selected, complete the hiring procedures with the Human Resources.
 The Financial Aid Office, as well as your supervisor, must have written approval from the Human Resources Office before you may begin working.

 Where will I work?